 Work with Children and Communities

-If you’re more interested in social work, people, and communities, there are plenty of opportunities to be found in Costa Rica.
+If you’re more interested in social work, people, and local communities, there are plenty of volunteer projects to be found in Costa Rica.

 Another great non-profit to volunteer with is CEPIA (which stands for Culture, Education and Psychology for Infants and Adolescents).
 Volunteers will work with kids and teens to get them involved in extracurricular activities, help them look after their health, and help them become great members of society as they grow up.

 One final organization to check out is Hogar de Vida (Homes of Life).
 This is a Christian non-profit that runs foster homes for young children in Costa Rica.
 As a volunteer, you’ll help with outreach programs, assist with the children, and complete basic office work.
 Because there are few fluent English speakers at either location, a basic understanding and speaking ability of Spanish is necessary.

 Where to Find Opportunities for Volunteering in Costa Rica

 If you’re not looking for a specific type of volunteer program and just want to see what kind of options are out there, we highly recommend Workaway, a volunteer exchange program with opportunities all over the world.
 Currently, there are over 300 opportunities listed for volunteering in Costa Rica.
 All opportunities are submitted by locals.

 Opportunities include working on organic farms, helping in eco-hostels, contributing to community projects in indigenous reserves, and so much more.
 Many hosts welcome digital nomads, and lodging is provided to volunteers.
 Meals may or may not be provided, so make sure to do a bit of research about the area you’ll be working in.